 From Los Angeles and Orange Counties:

 From Interstate 10 East take Interstate 210 (to Highland/Running Springs) to HWY 330 (to MTN Resorts) and start up the mountain.
 At Running Springs, HWY 330 ends and connects with HWY 18.
 Stay on HWY 18 to Big Bear Lake, California.
 At the lake, keep right, through the signal, staying on HWY 18.
 Continue about 5 miles, HWY 18 is now also Big Bear Blvd.
 At the downtown area of Big Bear Lake, make a left at the stoplight to stay on Big Bear Blvd, just before “The Village”.
 We are about 1 1/2 miles down on the right side.
 When you see a sign for Action Zipline, we are the 2nd driveway past their sign.
 Our sign is set back and hard to see.
 There is a short redwood fence at the front of our property which borders the sidewalk.
 If you pass Carl’s Jr.’s, then you also passed us.
-You can also turn right by Carl’s Jr.’s and turn right on Brownie Ln and enter on the back side of our property.
+You can also turn right by Carl’s Jr.’s and turn right on Brownie Ln and enter on the back side of our property on Big Bear Lake, California.

 Alternate route for Los Angeles and Orange Counties: